-A 32 SNP (single nucleotide polymorphism) panel analysis, with 27 markers covering all 19 chromosomes and the X chromosome, as well as 5 markers that distinguish between the C57BL/6J and C57BL/6N substrains, was performed on the rederived living colony at The Jackson Laboratory Repository.
-One marker on Chromosome 5 was still segregating with the targeted mutation.
-Two markers on Chromosome 11 were found to still be segregating with C57BL/6J as in parental line Stock No. 002684.
+In 2018, A 48 SNP (single nucleotide polymorphism) panel analysis, with 43 markers covering all 19 chromosomes and the X chromosome, as well as 5 markers that distinguish between the C57BL/6J and C57BL/6N substrains, was performed on the rederived living colony at The Jackson Laboratory Repository.
+One of the 43 markers, on Chromosome 11, was segregating.

 |Gene Symbol and Name||Lepr, leptin receptor|